 “My opinion is, if fifty Indians are allowed to remain between the Arkansas and the Platte we will have to guard every stage station, every train, and all railroad working parties.
 In other words, fifty hostile Indians will checkmate three thousand soldiers.
 Rather get them out as soon as possible, and it makes little difference whether they be coaxed out by Indian commissioners or killed.” ~ General Sherman in his 1867 report to Secretary of War Edwin McMasters Stanton.

 Sheridan, Hancock, and Sherman were not cranks—they were celebrated generals.
-Whatever they said would be in line with state policy of their time.
-Till the early twentieth century, many powerful voices in America were calling for the eradication of the Indian tribes.
+They acted in accordance with the policy of the American government.
+Till the early twentieth century, powerful voices in America were calling for the eradication of the Indian tribes.
 Lincoln’s Civil War, it is claimed, was about abolishing slavery and establishing the equality of all races.
 Yet some of the worst evictions, enslavements, and massacres of the Indians have happened after the Civil War.
-Does America have the moral right to close its border with Mexico?
-I am not sure.